mirandaweston/track-your-shares/README.md

 # Stock Portfolio Tracker

-### This is a frontend web app I am currently building with Vue.js to allow the user to track their stocks.
+### This is a frontend web app I am currently building with Vue.js to allow users to track their stocks.
 I plan to build this into a full-stack MEVN app.

 ## 1. Installation